Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/a29ffb7a-622d-407b-bf01-7a0b09104d41)
 *Figure 32: Image showing where the "corruption" bar will be located and how it fills up should you be afflicted with it.
 Image Taken By: Steven Grevera*

-Corruption builds up with exposure to water in Shadow Corridor 2, as The Shadow Corridor’s are part of a larger realm of the dead.
-Water applies to things such as “Swamps” which can spawn randomly in the world or as specific parts of specific corridor types.
-Another type of “water” that can fill this gauge is “rain”.
+Corruption builds up with exposure to water in Shadow Corridor 2, as The Shadow Corridors are part of a larger realm of the dead.
+Water applies to things such as “Swamps,” which can spawn randomly in the world or as specific parts of specific corridor types.
+Another type of “water” that can fill this gauge is “rain.”
 This rain will build up corruption.

-On deluge difficulty, this water will bombard you and be even more deadly in all of it’s forms as well.
+On deluge difficulty, this water will bombard you and become even more deadly in all of it’s forms as well.

-If corruption reaches it’s max possible allocation, it will cause an instant life to be lost or if it’s your last life, a game over.
+If corruption reaches its maximum possible allocation, it will cause an instant life to be lost, or if it’s your last life, a game over.

-Using certain karuta can allow for corruption to be negated through the use of passive items that can be obtained at the start of your level’s session, or certain coffee effects can also be utilized to lower the rate in which corruption builds.
+Using certain karuta can allow for corruption to be negated through the use of passive items that can be obtained at the start of your level’s session, or certain coffee effects can also be utilized to lower the rate at which corruption builds.

-On most difficulties other then deluge, the best way to get rid of corruption entirely is to walk over to a skeleton’s remains.
+On most difficulties other than deluge, the best way to get rid of corruption entirely is to walk over to a skeleton’s remains.
 Flowers growing out of it will drain your corruption bar until it is entirely free.
 Making skeletons good to seek out in corridors with heavy amounts of swamp and rain.